Foreword

 Black male critics were much harsher in their assessments of the novel.
 From the beginning of her career, Hurston was severely criticized for not writing fiction in the protest tradition.
 Sterling Brown said in 1936 of her earlier book Mules and Men that it was not bitter enough, that it did not depict the harsher side of black life in the South, that Hurston made black southern life appear easygoing and carefree.
 Alain Locke, dean of black scholars and critics during the Harlem Renaissance, wrote in his yearly review of the literature for Opportunity magazine that Hurston’s Their Eyes was simply out of step with the more serious trends of the times.

 This forward appeared at the beginning of the novel of Zora Neal Hurston, Their Eyes Were Watching God.
 The very first word of this foreword shows that the novel is based on racial discrimination and segregation as it shows how African American critics attacked the novel when it appeared the first time.
-This shows the objective of this foreword to attack the author how she has diverted from the existing trend of those times.
+This also shows the objective of this foreword to attack the author how she has diverted from the existing trend of those times.

 Example #4